Tallinn, Estonia

 The Tower was built at the beginning of the 14th Century in the wall section that encircles the St Michael’s Cistercian nunnery.
 Again this tower was primarily a defensive measure for the City.

-The traces of the original tower can be seen in the lower level of the current tower.
+Traces of the original tower can be seen in the lower level of the current tower.

 The 8.4m high turret with a rectangular layout protruding from the wall was supported by two corbels.